yc2002/sommify-data-task/README.md

 ## Non-language-specific part
 'Fried Rice With Shrimp (1953)', 'Thai Beef Curry  (2)', 'Thai Coconut Lime: Infused Skewers (#2)', 'Rogan Josh (2)' Above are some examples of the cases when we will have non-language-specific parts like digits and special characters (e.g. 1953,#2,2), we will filter out these parts using list comprehension(Efficient).

+## Vectorization
+Using list comprehension and pandas/numpy can benefit from the efficiency of vectorization.
+In the main programme, we can use pandas. apply() to apply fasttext's predict() in vectorized way to improve efficiency.

 ## Potential approach (Heuristic)